Darktwine/Blockchain-Library-Management-System/README.md

 8) Now switch to node 2.
 Call the get_request GET method and we should obtain the request message from node 1.
 However, get_request_id GET method should not work.

 9) Switch to node 3, and call the get_request_id GET method.
 Should return the request id.
 However, get_request should not work.
 This is the same for node 4, and all other nodes in the network that were not the receiver address.

+10) Since node 2 now has the request, it can use the book id to encrypt the book.
+Passing in the sender address, receiver address, and book id, call the add_book POST method.
+This will send the encrypted book to the receiver (node 1 in this case), and the key to decrypt the book to nodes 3 and 4.

+11) Switch to node 1 and call get_book GET method.
+Should recieve a message with the encrypted book.
+However, should not be able to access the book key.

+12) Switch to node 3 and call get_book_key GET method.
+Should recieve the key to decrypt the book.
+However, should not be able to access the encrypted book.
+Same for node 4.